DeveloperJosh/MailHook/README.md

 # Fish-Mail
-The mod mail bot for Fish Hosting
+The mod mail bot for Fish Hosting\
+Note: You are not allowed to remove the names in the credit command

 ### How to set up
 Make a .env file, Just like this